 This bill proposes several updates to current statutes regarding the discharge of firearms and archery equipment while taking wildlife.
 Under the new provisions, it would allow the discharge of shotguns or archery equipment within one-quarter mile but outside of one-eighth mile from an occupied farmhouse or other structures without needing the owner's permission.
-Additionally, it removes the authority of counties to adopt ordinances that restrict firearm discharge within one-quarter mile of occupied structures without consent.
-The bill also introduces definitions for "archery equipment" and "shotgun," clarifying what constitutes these terms under the law.
+Additionally, it removes the ability of counties to adopt ordinances that restrict firearm discharge within one-quarter mile of occupied structures without consent.
+The bill also defines "archery equipment" and "shotgun," clarifying what is included under these terms.

 Senate Engrossed Version: 13-3107, 13-3108, 17-309, 17-340, 13-704, 13-604, 17-101, 9-499.04, 13-3101, 13-3105, 17-240, 12-781, 17-302